 I look at the near-empty bottle of Corona, my favorite beer, then tip up the clear bottle and drain the last of its yellow lager.
 The beach at Kahala.
-A few people walking up and down, just sort of straying into the near silent lapping waves.
+A few people walking up and down, just sort of straying into the near-silent lapping waves.
 An onshore breeze.
 The trade winds.
 Wonderful.
 But I’m bored.
-I’ve done nothing for weeks except sit around outside, go into sleep, and then rise to the same routine.
+I’ve done nothing for weeks except sit around outside, go to sleep, and then rise to the same routine.

-I decide, tossing the bottle back onto the deep Korean grass that grows from my house to the edge of the sand, that a walk on Waikiki Beach will do me a world of good, maybe even drive away my ennui.
 I sigh deeply before getting up.
 It’s a short drive to Waikiki, and I can count too many bottles on the grass for me to make the trip safely.
-I call the number for a taxi to come get me.
+I call the number for a taxi to come to get me.
 The number is conveniently taped to the back of the phone, as my days have been a bit ‘Corona-disabled’ lately.